Plan Your eLearning Projects

 - Publish & Deliver eLearning

 You may be surprised by how much success in elearning development comes down to smart planning and solid project management.
 Planning, where you think through the details of a project, match expectations and realities to a calendar, and generally visualize the flow of activities, a key part of the project.
 It’s both necessary and, happily, not too painful.
-We suggest that you get started by thinking through the five topics we offer here, then take a read through the next section of this guide about managing your project.
+We suggest that you get started by thinking through the five topics we offer here, then take a read through the next section of this guide about eLearning eLearning project management.
 With those two tasks done, you’ll be well on your way to “Wow!!”

 Get our free eLearning project plan template today!